 By now, you’ve probably heard of the term flexible, or “flex,” offices being thrown around.
 Flex offices have been gaining popularity over the past few years.
-And this type of office space is undoubtedly one of the most important factors shaping the commercial real estate landscape today.
+And this type of office space is undoubtedly one of the most important factors shaping the commercial real estate landscape and the future of work today.

 If you develop or own commercial properties, designing or revamping your buildings to enable flex office spaces can be particularly lucrative.
 And one of the best ways to do so is with technology.
 Read on to learn more about flex office spaces, how and why to set them up, and must-have proptech devices for these spaces.

 In this post, we cover:

 - Ways to set up a flex office

 - 4 must-have proptech devices for flex offices

 A flex office is a commercial space or office that can be tailored and customized to tenants’ individual needs.
 It’s designed to provide employees with a variety of different places and ways to work.